2024-25 Junior Tutorials

 Half course (fall term).
 Wednesday 12:45-2:45.

 Despite globalization, the nation is still a major actor in today's world.
 This course tries to understand why this is so by examining the role that nationalism plays in peoples’ identities and the effects of globalization on nations and nation-states.
-It includes theoretical texts, but also case studies from the recent pandemic, the rise of populism and authoritarianism, the challenges of supranational entities such as the European Union, and the urgency of global issues such as climate change, inequality, and migration.
-Examples from the United States, Europe, Latin America, China, and the Middle East.
+It includes theoretical texts, but also an examination of ethnic conflicts around the world, the rise of populism and authoritarianism, and the urgency of global issues such as climate change, inequality, and migration.
+Case studies from the United States, Europe, Latin America, China, and the Middle East.

 Social Studies 98nd.
 Justice and Reconciliation after Mass Violence